Submissions and Evaluation

 Abstract: Participants will be evaluated at the following three stages:

-• Phase 1: Qualifying round: All teams with F1-score > 70% qualify for Phase 2.
+• Phase 1: Qualifying round: Teams with an F1-score greater than 70% qualify for the top 3 positions in the competition.

 • Phase 3: Evaluation of the submitted Report and Source Code.